 Global F&B Companies Want Stake in Voila F9 Gourmet

 Voila F9 Gourmet has been competing with global F&B giants for institutional cooking for a decade now.
-It earns almost three quarters of its annual revenues from its contract catering business and one forth comes from its recently acquired banqueting business and convention centres.
-It has managed to draw attention from global players because it has shown good growth rates and EBIDTA (earnings before interest depreciation, taxation and amortisation) margins, which are in high teens.
+It earns almost three-quarters of its annual revenues from its contract catering business and one forth comes from its recently acquired banqueting business and convention centers.
+It has managed to draw attention from global players because it has shown good growth rates and EBIDTA (earnings before interest depreciation, taxation, and amortization) margins, which are in high teens.
 Voila F9 Gourmet has also chalked out a plan to expand into Bengaluru and Gurugram with an investment of Rs.10 to 15 crore per city.